RIE Systems

 - Benchtop configuration

-- Soft-etching technology: Precision RF power <30 W
+- Soft-etching: Precision RF power <30 W

 - Up to 3 MFC-controlled process gases